 Loan Product

 Once a property is stabilized, the right permanent loan locks in your lowest cost of capital for years.
 Outside of agency multifamily, the two main institutional permanent products are CMBS and life company loans.
 CMBS is non recourse, fixed rate, higher leverage, and works on most property types.
 Life company debt is the cheapest fixed rate available.
 Lower leverage.
 Longest terms.
-I place both.
-CMBS through every major Wall Street conduit desk and the small balance CMBS shops.
-Life co through the active US life insurance lender bench.
-One conversation.
-Every quote that matters.
+The institutional sweet spot is $10M and up.
+Placement runs through every major Wall Street CMBS conduit desk and the active US life insurance lender bench.

 When It's the Right Tool